Ceylon Civil Service: Grades

 (or in some years only one) out of a very large number of applicants were selected into the Cadet grade by open competitive examination from graduates with first class honours degrees, between the ages of 22 and 24 with the rare exception made for those with war time service following the world wars.
 The selected were classed as cadets and trained on public administration.
 Designated as Unpassed Cadets they would receive job experience with rotation, serving in the districts, in public corporations, ministries and being part of ministerial delegations travelling abroad.

 After completion of two years of service, they would face an efficiency bar exam and interview and be entitled to draw pay as Passed Cadet and will be entitled to appointed to the grade of Class II.
 The Public Service Commission on recommendation of the head of the CCS will appointed to the grade of Class II, Cadets entitled for promotion and officers from Class III which was a rarity.
 Cadets who failed to pass the efficiency bar exam in three years had their appointment from the CCS terminated.

 Officers of Class II would take up posts such as assistant secretary, assistant commissioner or assistant government agent.
 Their training included a certain degree of practical legal training and examination as most Cadets and Class II officers used to function as Police Magistrates or Magistrates.
-To maintain seniority in the Class II, junior officers had to under take a second efficiency bar exam and interview.
+To maintain seniority in the Class II, junior officers had to undertake a second efficiency bar exam and interview.
 Officers of the General Clerical Service with about twenty years of service were selected to be appointed to the Class III.
 They would serve as Personal Assistants or Office Assistants, retiring from public service in the grade of Class III, CCS.

 This ensured that the top administrative positions during the colonial-era and top non-elected government positions in the post-independence era were held by the best available candidates who were well trained and experienced.
 This was very important since the appointments were permanent.
 The officers of the CCS therefore commanded a high level of respect and considered themselves elite, a situation which has continued into the early 21st century.

 When the CCS was abolished its officers were taken in to the Ceylon Administrative Service, the successor to the Ceylon Civil Service.